OweysMomenzada/Improving-Emotion-Detection-with-context-sensitive-classification-for-German-text/README.md

 ![image1](https://github.com/OweysMomenzada/Improving-Emotion-Detection-with-context-sensitive-classification-for-German-text/blob/main/images/image1.png)

 We also filter negations to avoid false labeling.
 In this way we could generate more than 6000 sentences based on 680 triggerwords.
 However, since this dataset has no negations, we also use some english dialogues from various datasets (see <i>citation</i>) to solve this issue.
-We use the Google API (see ....) for translation.
-Finally, we have a dataset with over 11 000 sentences for five emotions: <i>anger, sadness, joy, fear and neutral </i>.
+We use the Google NLP API (see ....) to translate the english dataset to german sentences.
+Finally, we have a dataset with over 11 000 sentences for five emotions: <i>anger, sadness, joy, fear and neutral </i> (see .....).